 In fact, in the long run, the overriding emphasis should be on local resource-based industries.’’

-In 1966 Chief James Edokwe (Jimex) was to have started a light-aluminum die-casting plant in Onitsha.
+In 1966 Chief James Edokwe (Jimex) was to have started a light-aluminium die-casting plant in Onitsha.
 The war disrupted his plans.
-He however set up his pit-furnace at Nnewi.
+He, however, set up his pit-furnace at Nnewi.
 He is regarded as the pioneer industrialist in Nnewi.
 Cento International was established in 1983 to manufacture plastic auto accessories and batteries.
-This signaled the emergence of new industries in Nnewi.
-In 1984, the Ibeto photo processing was established.
+This signalled the emergence of new industries in Nnewi.
+In 1984, Ibeto photo processing was established.
 Cutix Plc and Adswitch Plc (both quoted in the second-tier securities market of the Nigerian Stock Exchange) came up in 1984 to manufacture Electric cables and Electric Switchgear respectively.
 Ebunso came up in 1985 for the design and manufacture of process equipment.
-S and M, a soap, toiletries, disinfectant manufacturer came up in 1986.
+S and M, a soap, toiletries, the disinfectant manufacturer came up in 1986.
 1987 saw the following: John White (Fan belts), Uru (Brake cables), Edison (Brake pads, shoes and linings), Armak (Rice & maize processing), Ibeto marble (Synthetic marble).
-1988 saw the emergence of Intercontinental feed mills (Animal feeds), Life vegetable oil (Palm kernel processing), OCE filters (Oil filters), Godwin-Kris (Rubber auto parts) and Ibeto (Batteries, accessories, brake pads, linings) and shoes & clutch fibers (1990).
+1988 saw the emergence of Intercontinental feed mills (animal feeds), Life vegetable oil (Palm kernel processing), OCE filters (Oil filters), Godwin-Kris (Rubber auto parts) and Ibeto (Batteries, accessories, brake pads, linings) and shoes & clutch fibres (1990).
 Dewaco (industrial moulds) came up in 1989 while Ifebi farms (Poultry etc) came up in 1991.
 According to Alexander Gerschenkron, the Russian-born economist: ‘‘historical events influence the path of Industrialization’’.

 The war caused the Nnewi people to think Home.
 The product of peace and strong community ties and the support of the traditional institution remain factors that helped in the setting up of new industries.
 Also the loss of properties outside Igboland, especially in Port Harcourt, the need for security and the aftermath of the northern massacres and the civil war may also have triggered the industrial surge.
 Another reason is the vast experience and skills acquired in trading which made it easy for the Nnewi people to move from trading to manufacturing.
 Not all Nnewi industrialists have located their industries in Nnewi.
 The Coscharis Group manufactures timing and roller chains for the auto industry in Lagos.
 It has diversified into very many businesses and is internationally acclaimed.
 Others are DVC plastics and Innoson plastics in Enugu; Niger Auto Industries for motor parts in Onitsha; Memms (W.A) Ltd for paper and paint; Iju Industries and Fenok also in Onitsha just to mention a few.

 Between 1996 and 2003 very few industries have been established.
-Though this is a National problem but for Nnewi the major constraints remain poor infrastructure (road, electricity, and water).
+Though this is a National problem for Nnewi, the major constraints remain poor infrastructure (road, electricity, and water).
 Others are a hostile business climate due to multiplicity of taxes and excessive regulatory practices and high cost of self-provision of basic services.
-It also includes the absence of a pool of skilled and knowledgeable manpower, and a limited access to technical and managerial advisory services.
+It also includes the absence of a pool of skilled and knowledgeable manpower and limited access to technical and managerial advisory services.